octopus-foundation/octopus/shared/nerve/README.md

 ## Queue reading

-To read the data you should define unique consumer in your code near the queue definition:
+To read the data you should define a unique consumer in your code near the queue definition:
 ```go
 const (
 	NCTest ConsumerId = "NerveConsumerId_Test"
 )
 ```

-And after that you can read your data:
+After that you can read your data:

 ```go
 backend, err := nerve.GetMySQLBackendForQueue(nerve.NQLocalTest, "127.0.0.1")